gottesmm/swift/docs/SemanticARC.md

    b.
 If the copy_value instruction has the [take] flag associated with it, then a move is being performed and while a bit by bit copy of the value occurs, no retain_value is applied to it.
 The original SSA value as a result of this operation has an undefined bit value and in debugging situations could be given a malloc scribbled payload.

+[EE] Why would we need a copy_value [take]?

 2. strong_release, release_value will be replaced by a destroy_value instruction with the following semantics:

    a.
 By default a destroy_value will perform a release_value on its input value.
 After this point, the bit value of the SSA value is undefinevd and in debugging situations, the SSA value could be given a malloc scribbled payload.

    b.
 A destroy_value with the [noop] flag attached to it does not perform a release_value on its input value but /does/ scribble over the memory in debugging situations. *FIXME [noop] needs a better name*.

+[EE] Can you please explain for what purpose destroy_value [noop] is used?

 3. strong store/strong load operations should be provided as instructions.
 This allows for normal loads to be considered as not having any ARC significant operations and eliminates a hole in ARC where a pointer is partially initialized (i.e. it a value is loaded but it has not been retained.
 In the time period in between those two points the value is partially initialized allowing for optimizer bugs).

+[EE] Would a store_strong also include the release of the old value?

 *NOTE* In Low Level SIL, each of these atomic primitives will be lowered to their low level variants.

 ### Endow Use-Def edges with ARC Conventions

 Once we have these higher level operations, the next step is to create the notion of operand and result ARC conventions for all instructions.
 At a high level this is just the extension of argument/result conventions from apply sites to /all/ instructions.
 By then verifying that each use-def pair have compatible result/operand conventions, we can statically verify that ARC relationships are being preserved.

+[EE] As I understand most instructions have a fixed convention per definition, in most cases @forwarding.
+Only a few instructions, like apply, can have operands/results with a variable convention.
+This should be mentioned here.

 In order to simplify this, we will make the following changes: